apache/cordova-plugin-camera/README.md

 ### iOS Quirks

-Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` entry in the info.plist.
+Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescriptionentry` in the info.plist.

-`NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.
+* `NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.
+* `NSPhotoLibraryUsageDescriptionentry` describes the reason the app accesses the user's photo library.

 When the system prompts the user to allow access, this string is displayed as part of the dialog box.

-To add this entry you can pass the variable `CAMERA_USAGE_DESCRIPTION` on plugin install.
+To add this entry you can pass the following variables on plugin install.

+* `CAMERA_USAGE_DESCRIPTION` for `NSCameraUsageDescription`
+* `PHOTOLIBRARY_USAGE_DESCRIPTION` for `NSPhotoLibraryUsageDescriptionentry`

 -
 Example: